Correnz-BlueApps/life-point-counter/README.md

 ## Engish Version
-# Lifepointcounter Blue Applications - Daniel Correnz
+# Lifepointcounter by Blue Applications - Daniel Correnz

 This counter is a supporing app for any card- and boardgame.
 I wrote this app to use playing "Mindbug".
 It is also viable for Magic the Gathering.